-^a ACOE Transportation Study wild surrogate groups direct stream released into the Clearwater and mainstem Snake River. ^b For logistical purposes, fish may be potentially reared at Irrigon (LSRCP).
+^a ACOE Transportation Study wild surrogate groups direct stream released into the Clearwater and mainstream Snake River. ^b for logistical purposes, fish may be potentially reared at Irrigon (LSRCP).

-On September 1, 2006, LFH had an estimated 958,801 (BY05) juvenile Snake River fall Chinook on hand.
-The program goal is to provide 465,000 yearlings to NPT acclimation sites and 450,000 yearlings for release at LFH in the spring of 2007.
+On September 20, 2007, LFH had an estimated 938,280 (BY06) juvenile Snake River fall Chinook on hand.
+The program goal is to provide 465,000 yearlings to NPT acclimation sites and 450,000 yearlings for release at LFH in the spring of 2008.

-The trapping goal is 3,798 adults and 219 jacks based upon stray rates and prespawning mortalities encountered in 2005 (Appendix A), and 3,200 eggs per female.
-This goal is the total number of fish that need to trapped to meet egg take goals through priority seventeen (Table 4).
+The trapping goal is 3,426 adults and 198 jacks based upon stray rates and prespawning mortalities encountered in 2006 (Appendix A), and 3,600 eggs per female.
+This goal is the total number of fish that need to be trapped to meet egg take goals through priority seventeen (Table 3).
 Generally, between 3,000 and 5,000 fish are trapped.
-Collection occurs at LFH and LGR; however broodstock is composed primarily of fish trapped at LFH.
+Collection occurs at LFH and LGR.
 The trapping protocol at LFH is dependent upon what is estimated to be trapped at LGR, the inseason stray rate encountered, and updated return estimates.
-In effect, trapping is estimated for LGR, and then the remaining number of fish needed to meet egg take goals are trapped at LFH.
+In effect, trapping is estimated for LGR, and then the remaining numbers of fish needed to meet egg take goals are trapped at LFH.
 If changes occur in season, the percent trapped at LGR will not change, rather the trapping at LFH changes.